-SEO optimization is facing a cross-roads in the very near future.
+SEO optimization is facing a crossroads in the very near future.
 Google has been making big changes to their technologies and it will force changes in SEO to remain competitive.
-Users are now looking for information they need within Google itself and not within a website itself.
+Users are now looking for information they need within Google itself and not within the website itself.
 In order to be successful, it is now more important than ever to use local SEO, brand building, and meaningful quality content.

 Moreover, it will be the onus of us to keep up with technological changes.
 Resting back and believing that we are great at SEO will lead to failure while those that are adaptable will be the ones at the top of the SERPs.